labgm/FAIR/README.md

 ### Web Interface

-Do you use to select parameters more easily.
+Do you use to select parameters.

 1. Running Server
 ```sh